jatta-njie21/CRUD/README.md

 # CRUD
 Create retrieve update and delete with python and SQL.

-- A simple project to work with databases in python
+- A simple project to work with databases in python, c# and java.